Joonatan88/Data-analytics-for-strategic-planning-with-PowerBI/README.md

 Private healthcare providers:
 - Big part of revenue comes from occupational health services
 - Clientele is usually middle aged and employed people
+- Good indicators for demand: High income and high avg-age

 Competition:
 - Finland has many private healthcare companies so the competition is high